empeje/conf42-web-dev-eta/README.md

 # conf42-web-dev-eta
 My Talk Materials for the Enjoy Typesafe Web Development with Eta Talk at Conf42 Java 2021

+## Presentation Recording

+You can get the presentation recording here in my [Loom](https://www.loom.com/share/59abf6587fcf48119fe1f705ee4e9be9).

 ## How to run

 1. Make sure you have Docker installed.